 - The stunning/killing method used

 It is important that animals are handled as little as possible to avoid any unnecessary stress.
-Any euthanasia method that requires minimal handling of animals should always be considered if possible.
+Any euthanasia method that requires minimal handling of animals should always be the first consideration.

 The euthanasia method chosen must consider all factors relating to the situation.
 On one farm, several different methods may be needed to euthanase animals of different sizes and ages.
 Whatever the method, it must ensure that animals are killed immediately and effectively while avoiding any potential pain and stress.

+The euthanasia method chosen must consider all factors relating to the situation.
+On a farm, several different methods may be needed to euthanase animals of different sizes and ages.
+Whatever the method, it must ensure that animals are killed immediately and effectively while avoiding pain and stress.
 It is critical following any euthanasia method that all animals are checked to confirm they are dead before they are moved for appropriate disposal.
-At least three signs of death should be checked in each animal, these signs may include:
+At least three signs of death should be checked in each animal.
+These signs may include :

 - No rhythmic respiratory movements